 Following the lunar calendar, Chinese New Year usually takes place in either January or February.
 Traditionally, this festival used to take place over fifteen days but, in the modern working world, only three days are given in Hong Kong as public holidays.
 However, many festivities and traditions still carry on past this three-day holiday.

-For 2022, Chinese New Year takes place from Tuesday, 1 to Thursday, 3 February (with three statutory public holidays on Tuesday, 1, Wednesday, 2 and Thursday, 3 February 2022).
+For 2023, Chinese New Year takes place from Sunday, 22 January to Tuesday, 24 January (with three statutory public holidays on Monday, 23, Tuesday, 24 and Wednesday, 25 January 2023).
 These public holidays are about the only time you’ll see shops closed in Hong Kong and the normally bustling streets become eerily quiet!

 Chinese New Year is a time meant to be spent with family.
-With restrictions in place, traditional family gatherings are set to be much smaller, but in fact, prior to the pandemic, Chinese New Year would always record one of the largest human migrations in the world!
+Prior to the pandemic, Chinese New Year would always record one of the largest human migrations in the world!

 Origins Of Chinese New Year — The Spring Festival